Help count the Red Grouse

-Please come along to the Project Briefing & Methodology Meeting 7.30pm – 8.30pm Thursday 24 March 2016 in the Carding Mill Valley Tea Room (Refreshments provided) if you are interested.
+Please come along to the Project Briefing & Methodology Meeting 7.30pm – 8.30pm Thursday 29 March 2018 in the Carding Mill Valley Tea Room.
+Refreshments will be provided.

 If you'd like to take part email Abby Knight to request a participation form.